-While the political jockeying gets more attention, candidates in the 2020 Democratic presidential are advancing serious policy proposals.
+While the political jockeying gets more attention, candidates in the 2020 Democratic presidential race are advancing serious policy proposals.
 The Washington Times takes a weekly look at some of them that may have flown under the radar.

 Pete Buttigieg on Thursday released a plan he said would combat systemic racism in America by boosting funds for historically black colleges and universities, promoting minority entrepreneurship and overhauling the criminal justice system.